 - a.
-Applications received by Jan.
-15 will receive priority consideration although applications will be taken through Feb.
-15. - North Dakota students and those who have completed an undergraduate degree or post-baccalaureate program at Minot State will receive priority consideration.
+Application deadline is January 15. - b.
+North Dakota students and those who have completed an undergraduate degree or post-baccalaureate program at Minot State will receive priority consideration.

-Qualified applicants will be rank ordered based on GPA, letters of recommendation, and responses to the critical thinking/problem-solving questions.
+Qualified applicants will be rank ordered based on GPA, letters of recommendation, and personal essay.